ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

   in a domain.

 *tuner*
-  This service provides a SOAP interface for the OpenSplice Tuner to connect to the node remotely from any other reachable node.
+  This service provides a SOAP interface for the Vortex OpenSplice Tuner to connect to the node remotely from any other reachable node.

 The default deployment specified by the XML configuration file is for a *Single Process* deployment.
-This means that the OpenSplice Domain Service, database administration and associated services are all started within the DDS application process.
+This means that the Vortex OpenSplice Domain Service, database administration and associated services are all started within the DDS application process.
 This is implicitly done when the user's application invokes the DDS *create\_participant* operation.